robertrosman/scripta/README.md

 Getting started
 ---------------

-Install scripta globally so you have access to the command `scripta` anywhere.
+Install Scripta globally so you have access to the command `scripta` anywhere.

     $ npm i -g scripta